televandalist/RADocsTEMP/docs/guidelines/dev-coc.md

 ### Important Notes

 - If you post a complete plan, be open to suggestions; you can get excellent input and suggestions this way.
-- You must adhere to the [Basic Achievement Design Guidelines](#basic-achievement-design-guidelines), otherwise your set won't be allowed.
+- You must adhere to the [Achievement Set Requirements](/guidelines/achievement-set-requirements/), otherwise your set won't be allowed.
 - **When you publish your work you are giving it over to the community to be reviewed and reworked over time.**

 #### Collaboration

 - Let others know if you welcome collaborators.
 - If you've recently reserved a set and someone else voices desire to work on a set that you've reserved within the last 24 hours (beyond suggesting ideas), consider ways in which you can collaborate with them.
 - If someone reserved a game you're interested in before you, don't get frustrated.
 You are encouraged to request collaboration.
 You can post your desire to collaborate in the forum or send them a message to get permission from them to publish your contributions.
-You can also wait and go through an [Achievement Set Revision](Achievement-Set-Revisions) after the set is published.
+You can also wait and [revise the set](/guidelines/revision-guidelines/) after the set is published.

 ## Handling Tickets